YashChaudharyGit/YashChaudharyGit/README.md

 - Customer segmentation based on financial behavior
 - Risk assessment and fraud detection
-- Interactive visualization using tools like Plotly
+- Interactive visualization using tools like Power BI
-- Utilization of machine learning models for predictive analysis

 ## 📚 Education